ksranderson/IBM/README.md

 # IBM
 Repository for IBM or UM Python coding classwork assignments.
 Please do not plagarize my code or the code from the company/University.
 This is simply a place for me to keep the code as I learn from assignments given, to see if I have progressed, and review what has been learned.
+Updated 11/2023, only IBM files here with UMichigan file loaded to a different repository